 - to support theoretical progress by constructing mathematical objects and generating databases and making them accessible to the mathematical community;

-- to integrate the systems, libraries and packages developed within the TRR 195 into a unified computer algebra system which supports interdisciplinary research in the areas of the TRR 195, implementing the new algorithms and integrating the databases there;
+- to design and further develop the visionary computer algebra system OSCAR for interdisciplinary research in the areas of the TRR 195 and their application areas, implementing the new algorithms and integrating the databases there;

 - to boost the performance of all components of OSCAR by combining new algorithms and technical advances, in particular through parallelization.